 If your shaving, again just give the area you’ve used alittle clean up, don’t leave your hair laying around the place.
 It’s not goingto hurt you.

 Ok this may sound trivial and sometimes you need a longershower, but don’t take the piss.
 Don’t spend hours in the shower using up allthe hot water.
 There are some hostels that come with signs telling you thatexact thing, there are some places that only put hot water on for certainamounts of time or have limited amounts of hot water; just don’t use it all.

-A backpacker hostels kitchen is where almost allarguments kick off in a hostel.
-They normally revolve around the same things –stealing food or not cleaning up after themselves.
+A backpacker hostels kitchen is where almost all arguments kick off, It’s like all hostel etiquette goes out the window.
+They normally revolve around the same things – stealing food or not cleaning up after themselves.

 Clean up after yourself

 Most hostel kitchens are covered in signs like “Your mumisn’t here to clean up after you”, Or “Respect other guests keep the kitchenclean.”